-A China visa is not needed by most visitors to enter Hong Kong.
-If you want to visit Mainland China after your stay in Hong Kong, you need to apply for a China visa.
-It is possible to get a China visa in Hong Kong.
+A Chinese visa is not needed by most visitors to enter Hong Kong.
+If you want to visit Mainland China after your stay in Hong Kong, you need to apply for a Chinese visa.
+It is possible to get a Chinese visa in Hong Kong.

 One way to avoid having to get a visa to enter Mainland China is to transit to a third country via a visa-free Chinese city.

 It is possible to get a tourist visa (L), a business visa (M), a work visa (Z), a student visa (X), and many other types in Hong Kong.